amberparsons1/aarm-python/README.md

 ## Requirements
 * Python 3 (only tested in version 3.7.3 on a macOS system)
 * Dependencies in requirements.txt (install with `pip install -r /path/to/requirements.txt`)
-* SAC data files formatted as detailed in the manual accompanying the bash tool (Section 2)
+* SAC data files formatted as detailed in the 'AARM code user guide' accompanying the bash tool (Section 2)

 ## Using the tool
 Navigate inside the directory containing the event directories (e.g EXAMPLE_DATA).
 Run script calc_arr_times.py.